PallottaEnrico/pallottaenrico.github.io/index.md

 ## News

 - **[Feb.
+2025]** Our paper "SyncVP: Joint Diffusion for Synchronous Multi-Modal Video Prediction" has been accepted to CVPR 2025.

+- **[Feb.
 2024]** Our paper about a new racing drone dataset is accepted to IEEE Robotics and Automation Letters (RA-L).

 [//]: # (- **[Feb.
 2020]** We will host the ACM Multimedia Asia 2020 conference in Singapore!)